Announcing Skylink Cube – No-code human-to-human collaboration.

 The ICE protocol is used to generate media traversal candidates which can be used in WebRTC applications, and which can be successfully sent and received through NATs.
 ICE utilizes different technologies and protocols to overcome the challenges posed by different types of NAT mappings.
-The two most prominent protocols are STUN and TURN.
-Both STUN and TURN require implementation of client and server-side components.
+The two most prominent protocols for ICE servers are STUN and TURN.
+Both STUN and TURN require the implementation of client and server-side components.

-“Session Traversal Utilities for NAT” (STUN) allows clients to learn what their public NAT’d IP address and port is.
+“Session Traversal Utilities for NAT” (STUN) allows clients to learn what their public NAT’d IP address and port are.
 Once this is achieved it’s possible to provide the correct details to other clients that want to connect to your client.
 Typically, a STUN server is needed.
-A STUN client can send messages to the STUN server to get the information about public IP and ports, and retrieve that information.
-This protocol does not work for symmetric NATs, however.
-Symmetric NATs generate ports are random for bindings.
+A STUN client can send messages to the STUN server to get information about public IP and ports and retrieve that information.
+However, this protocol does not work for symmetric NATs.
+Symmetric NATs generate ports that are random for bindings.
 STUN cannot communicate that dynamic mapping when negotiating media paths.

 Credit: Sam Dutton (HTML5 Rocks)